AdanTalat/Shariah-Risk-Guard/README.md

 # Governance_Project_Islamic_Banking
-This is the project for my 6th semester course of cybersecurity and governance for banking sector, particularly for islamic banks.
+This is the project for our 6th semester course of cybersecurity and governance for banking sector, particularly for islamic banks.